bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/georgiana.ilie0803/index.md

 button, and protective components.
 I began working on the software side, setting up the basic structure of the Rust project.
 I also started the software development and began designing the external casing of the lamp to match the decorative theme.
 ### Week 19 - 25 May
+This week I worked on integrating communication between the two ESP32 boards via UART.
+Although I wasn’t able to get the UART communication fully working yet, I focused on improving the simulator mode.
+I made a HTML page served by ESP32, which allows manual input of temperature and weather condition.
+This lets users test and simulate any weather condition directly from the browser.
+The LED ring updates immediately after submitting the form.

 ## Hardware